lhotanok/MeaLinker/Ingredient_search/Search_process.md

 * The list of matched ingredient names
 * Does not include measures
 * If matched with Wikidata ingredient, the ingredient image is shown on mouse hover
-  * Can be clicked for redirection to the ingredient info screen (with data extracted from Wikidata)
+  * Can be clicked for redirection to the ingredient info page (with data extracted from Wikidata)

 #### Steps